ghostdogpr/caliban/vuepress/docs/docs/middleware.md

   )
 ```

-## Query Analyzer
+## Query Analyzers

-You can also use `GraphQL#withQueryAnalyzer` to register a hook function that will be run before query execution.
+You can use `GraphQL#withQueryAnalyzer` to register a hook function that will be run before query execution.
 Such function is called a `QueryAnalyzer` and looks like this:

 ```scala
 type QueryAnalyzer[-R] = Field => ZIO[R, CalibanError, Field]